ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab03.md

 We will discuss these files in Step 3.
 But first some practice.

-## Step 2: Practice using linked structures in cpp.sh (Optional)
+## Step 2: Practice using linked structures (Optional)

-You can go to the website, "cpp.sh", to practice the linked structures.
-Type or copy/paste the simple program shown below (in bold) at the code area in cpp.sh (replacing the original sample code):
+You can go to the website, "www.cpp.sh", to practice the linked structures.
+(Or any other online cpp shell) Type or copy/paste the simple program shown below (in bold) at the code area in cpp.sh (replacing the original sample code):

 The structure, 'Node', you just created incorporates a way for an object of its type to point at another object of the same type - it is a self-referential structure.
 The idea is to point the next field of a Node at another Node, and in this way we can build lists of Nodes, with each one pointing to the next one.
 We also maintain a separate pointer that points at the first node in the list - often we call this pointer the "list" because it is the way we can access the list's elements.